MBrancoLab/Deniz_2019_AML/README.md

 *3. Cell line data*

 The cell_line_H3K27ac.R script, first finds overlaps between LTR families of interest and H3K27ac ChIP-seq data generated in this study.
+It then finds how many of these peaks are also seen in Blueprint data (from get_histone_overlaps.R ).
+It also looks at overlaps with a K562 ChromHMM annotation.
+Finally, it generates the plot in Figure 2E.

+## K562 ENCODE TF data

+*1. Get LTR-TF overlaps*

+Select (get_peak_files.R) and download relevant hg19 data (get_K562_peaks.sh), get overlaps with real and shuffled LTRs (upload count_overlaps.R).
+LTR hg19 annotations as zip file.
+Shuffled versions generated with bedtools shuffle.

+*2. Find enriched TFs*

+The find_enriched_TFs.R script compares real and shuffled overlaps to identify enriched TFs.
+It then generates a table with average enrichment values for each significant TF, and expression metrics for that TF extracted from Blueprint AML data.
+A heatmap with enrichment values of a few selected TFs is plotted (Figure 3A).

+*3. TF ChIP-seq profiles*

+Heatmap data from HOMER (TF_trends_heatmaps.sh) and plots made with make_heatmaps.R.
+Heatmap data included as a zip file.

+## TF motifs

+*1. Enriched motifs against random*

+xx

+*2. Enriched motifs in DHS+ LTRs*

+Not used.

+*3. Motif frequency*

+FIMO